Regular, Feminized and Autoflowering Marijuana Seeds

 Autoflowering marijuana seeds produce plants that are generally small and ideal for outdoor growth.
 The daylight hour decrease and a change in season are not necessary for these plants to flower.

 Most standard marijuana plants start to flower at the end of summer as days start to get shorter and the amount of light drops.
 Plants recognize that they need to start maturing before the onset of winter.
 Autoflowering plants are different.
 They will enter the flowering stage even if they receive a full 24 hours of light.

 For autoflowering plants, it generally takes 10 weeks from start to finish.
 You can also find feminized autoflowering seeds which provide the dual benefits of a quick harvest and no need to identify plant sexes.
 These seeds can produce about 2 harvests throughout the span of a standard summer period.

 Yield: With autoflowering seeds, you can expect between 50 and 500 grams per m2.
 This depends on how the plant is maintained and cared for.

-Autoflowering plants stay rather small, so you can plant quite a few for every square meter.
+Autoflowering plants stay rather small, so you can plant a couple for every square feet.
 If you want to enjoy some outdoor grass in about 10 weeks, then using these seeds will certainly help.
 That being said, the yield and quality are not up to par with seeds that flower regularly.